sgwilym/nova-deno/deno.novaextension/README.md

 - Code linting!
 - Automatic formatting on save!
 - Remote module (e.g. `import { x } from "https://cdn.com/mod.ts"`) support!
+- Task templates for `deno run` and `deno` bundle!

-**This is version 0.1**.
+**This is pre-v1.0**.
 While the most important functions of Deno are integrated here, there are missing features and a few known bugs.
 This is a best-effort extension, but it might be good enough to start with!

 ## Requirements 🎒